statful/statful-client-nodejs/README.md

 > **IMPORTANT:** This configuration uses the default **host** and **port**.
 You can find these default values in the below table.
 [More configurations are available in the [Examples](#examples) section].
+The host and port need to be added within the api Object as shown in the above code.
+Your token value is available in the 'Api Tokens' page of the Website.

 ## Reference